-(g) Every annual or special occasion retail licensee, upon purchasing any beer ((and/or wine)) from a distributor, ((shall)) must immediately cause such beer ((or wine)) to be delivered to the licensed premises, and the licensee ((shall)) may not thereafter permit such beer to be disposed of in any manner except as authorized by the license.
+(g) Every annual or special occasion retail licensee, upon purchasing any beer ((and/or wine)) from a distributor, shall immediately cause such beer ((or wine)) to be delivered to the licensed premises, and the licensee shall not thereafter permit such beer to be disposed of in any manner except as authorized by the license.

-(h) Beer ((and wine)) sold as provided in this section ((shall)) must be delivered by the distributor or an authorized employee either to the retailer's licensed premises or directly to the retailer at the distributor's licensed premises.
+(h) Beer ((and wine)) sold as provided in this section shall be delivered by the distributor ((or an authorized employee either)) to the retailer's licensed premises or directly to the retailer at the distributor's licensed premises.
 When a ((domestic winery,)) brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement is acting as a distributor of beer of its own production, a licensed retailer may contract with a common carrier to obtain the ((product)) beer directly from the ((domestic winery,)) brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement.
-A distributor's prices to retail licensees ((shall)) for beer must be the same at both such places of delivery.
-Wine sold to retailers must be delivered to the retailer's licensed premises, to a location specified by the retailer and approved for deliveries by the board, or to a carrier engaged by either party to the transaction.
+A distributor's prices to retail licensees for beer shall be the same at both such places of delivery.
+Wine sold to retailers shall be delivered to the retailer's licensed premises, to a location specified by the retailer and approved for deliveries by the board, or to a carrier engaged by either party to the transaction.